simongoricar/lastfm-extended-scrobbles/README.md

 ## 3. Extended Data
-This tool was made with the intent of calculating length for each listened track.
+This tool outputs the original data from the scrobble and extends it with the track length and genre.
-Track length and genre are for now the main exended information this tool provides.

 **All columns:**
 - Track source `local music library / MusicBrainz / YouTube`